emberjs/rfcs/text/0779-first-class-component-templates.md

 2. In the absence of hard technical constraints forbidding it, we should **prefer the solution which has the best story for teaching**—at all levels, including beginners but also supporting advanced users.
 In particular, this means that we should value both *progressive disclosure of complexity* and the *principle of least surprise*, and that we may need to weight them against each other, but that we should pay particular attention when they agree.

-3. This design must cleanly interoperate with existing Ember codebases.
-That is, adopting this **must not require users to migrate their entire codebase at once**.
+3. This design must cleanly interoperate with existing Ember code bases.
+That is, adopting this **must not require users to migrate their entire code base at once**.

 4. We should **prefer a design which provides more flexibility** to end users over a design which provides less.